joshlampen/scheduler/README.md

 ## Interview Scheduler

 Interview scheduler is a single-page web application where users can create, edit, and cancel interviews.
-It is built with React and leverages WebSockets to update the interface across all clients in real-time.
+It leverages WebSockets to update the interface across all clients in real-time.

+- Front End: React, Storybook, Sass
+- Back End: PostgreSQL, Node, Express
+- Test: Jest, Cypress

 ## Final Product